dragon28/thenotebook/README.md

 Remember, the goal is to create a functional, polished Markdown editor with multiple files support, live preview, and local persistence.
 Keep the user experience simple and smooth, similar to known editors like *StackEdit* or *Dillinger* (e.g., edit on left, preview on right, files list on the side):contentReference[oaicite:17]{index=17}. **Double-check your solution** for accuracy and completeness before finalizing.
 Now, please generate the full Python code for this application.
 ```

+## Instructions

+You may find the the step-by-step guide on how to run the project at